 On our recent holiday to Norway we decided to treat ourselves.
 We were flying from Edinburgh at about 9pm so figured after the 2 hour drive up from Newcastle we’d be very likely to need some tea and extremely likely to need a drink.
 They have two lounges on offer, the Aspire Lounge (a chain we’ve frequented when flying from Newcastle) at £22 a head and the No1 Lounge £2 more expensive.

 We plumped for the No1 Lounge for a change as they offered hot food off a small bar menu, a staffed bar rather than self service and fast track security passes.
 It seemed like quite a bit extra for only £2 more.

-It was quiet when we arrived, so getting a seat was no problem, if anything it was a little too quiet, have the fun of an aspire lounge is the excited atmosphere of people flying off on their jollies, he definitely needed to behave in here.
+It was quiet when we arrived, so getting a seat was no problem, if anything it was a little too quiet, half the fun of an aspire lounge is the excited atmosphere of people flying off on their jollies, we definitely needed to behave in here.

 The hot food selection is very limited, and we went for a fish finger sandwich (me) and bacon roll (Dave) which were both fine however I was a little disappointed with the limp Birdseye fish fingers that I was presented with.
 A gastro pub this isn’t.

 The self service station had some soup, bread rolls, pasta and salads if the hot food option doesn’t fill you (it didnt) and some brownies and flap jacks for those with a sweet tooth.
 Everything we tried tasted fine although I’d be interested to know how long it had all been sitting out for.